bencottier/cgan-denoiser/README.md

     conda env create -f environment.yml

 ## Configure
 Most of the configurable parameters in the program are controlled in `config.py`.
-For example, `data_path` is the path to the trainin, validation and test data (by default it expects `train`, `validate`, `test` subfolders).
+For example, `data_path` is the path to the training, validation and test data (by default it expects `train`, `validate`, `test` subfolders).

 ## Run
 The current demo trains the cGAN to remove turbulent artefacts: